 In short, when you have a vision for your outdoor living spaces, a landscape designer can help you make your backyard dreams a reality.
 But to really build a yard you’ll love, a landscape designer needs their best friend, the landscape architect!

 A landscape architect is responsible for the planning and design of outdoor spaces.
 They can be responsible for residential projects like backyard design, but are trained to design public parks, public gardens, resorts, campuses, cemeteries, malls, and more!
 Landscape architects are professionally bound to creating safe public spaces.

 To be a landscape architect in the province of Ontario, you must have earned a degree from an accredited university with a Bachelor of Landscape Architecture or a Masters of Landscape Architecture.

 To earn their stamp, landscape architects must also complete a series of exams and have a minimum of 2 years of experience in the field.

 While landscape architects and landscape designers will receive some of the same education, landscape architects are also trained in specific areas that are required by most municipalities for commercial and industrial work.

 Additional training and education for landscape architects include:

 - Grading and drainage.

-- Adhering to local laws and securing the proper permits.
+- Complying with local laws and securing the proper permits

 - Landscape conservation and restoration.